GuenterQuast/picoDAQ/README.md

-      - examples of animated graphical devices: a Buffer Manager display (using class *plotBufManInfo), a VoltMeter (class *VoltMeter*), an Oscilloscope (class *Ocscilloscope* and a Ratemeter (class *RMeter*).
+      - examples of animated graphical devices: a Buffer Manager display (using class *plotBufManInfo), a VoltMeter (class *VoltMeter*), an Oscilloscope (class *Ocscilloscope* and a ratemeter (class *RMeter*).
 The module must run as a *python* *thread* in the same *python* interpreter as *BufferMan*

+  module *mpLogWin*

+      - receives information from the Buffer Manager via a multiprocessing Queue and displays Buffer Manager logging information in a text window

   module *mpBufManInfo*